 Finally, stepper motors were considered since they generally have a maximum frequency limit around 15 Hz.
 Once again, an issue arose in deciding how to attach the stepper motor to the bottom of a tabletop to produce the correct frequencies.
 Simply attaching the motor would produce equal vibrations in a vertical and horizontal direction.

 Linear actuators in earthquake shake tables were revisited.
 These actuators could operate at low enough frequencies and provide vibrations in one direction.
 Depending on the actuator, the amplitude could also be controlled.
 Further, a linear actuator could be designed to be controlled by a simple and cheap stepper motor.
-In fact, such a design exists and is used on the James Webb Space Telescope, to position the mirrors [14].
-Due to the precision required by the JWST, the linear actuators used are capable of amplitudes in the micron range.
+In fact, such a design exists and is used on the James Webb Space Telescope (JWST), to position the mirrors [14].
+Due to the precision required by the JWST, the linear actuators used are capable of displacements in the micron range.
 The fine positioning mechanism involves gears to reduce the frequency of the stepper motor, which controls a camshaft with a small offset.
 This camshaft is coupled to a flexure, which in turn creates an amplitude on the micron-scale at the top of the flexure.
 Open-source 3D model replicas are available under a Creative Commons license, and the flexure and camshaft can be altered to reduce the amplitude further.
 This solution will be used going forward.

 2.3 Software